Nipple-sparing mastectomy: Preexisting scars incision

 NSM can be performed through preexisting incision for prevention of additional scarring.

 After incision, mastectomy flap dissection is performed.
 Exposure is created by retraction of the skin flap with counter-tension by countertraction of the breast gland.
 This technique allows better visualization and access to the underlying breast tissue.
 Breast and ductal tissues are removed from the chest wall and the pectoralis muscle, including the pectoralis fascia.
 Through the whole procedure, the NAC is preserved by dissecting the tissues away from the underlying structures to maintain the blood supply and nerve connections to the nipple.

 Any breast reconstruction approaches, including implant-based reconstruction and flap-based reconstruction, may be done after the surgery.
 Implant-based reconstructions are most commonly selected as they allow the rebuilding of a moderate size of breast.
 Flap-based reconstruction utilizes autologous tissue, such as muscle or subcutaneous from alternative body regions for reconstructing the breast mound.

 Postoperative management

 Physical

 Monitoring of blood pressure is vital after the surgery.
 If any hypotensive situation occurs in patients, intravascular fluid injection is required for replenishment of blood pressure.
 Drugs containing epinephrine should be avoided to prevent vasoconstriction and reduced blood flow through the anastomosis.
 Physical assessment, such as skin colour, capillary refill time, skin turgor, skin temperature, and sensation of the breast, are used for blood pressure examination at NAC.

+Nipple sensation preservation

+Although NSM is seen as a logical approach for preserving the NAC, patients should generally expect a decrease in overall sensation.
+Maintaining NAC sensation is very important for creating a sense of normalcy post-mastectomy and plays a major role in women's psychological and sexual health, given that the NAC contributes to sexual pleasure.
+Objective sensory assessments, particularly those that use Semmes-Weinstein monofilaments (SWM), tend to indicate an average loss of protective nipple sensation following the mastectomy compared to patients who did not receive the operation.
+To address the loss of sensation, neurotization, a process of transferring a healthy nerve to an area where a nerve was damaged or destroyed to reinnervate the area, is a technique used to restore NAC sensory function.
+This surgery involves connecting intercostal nerves that are laterally transected to the underside of the NAC.
+The connection is often made through the use of nerve allografts.
+Research suggests that neurotization can lead to sufficient improvement of NAC sensation and leaves many patients satisfied.
+Long-term follow-up studies will need to be done, as well as standardized protocols, to ensure that there are definite conclusions about the efficacy of NAC neurotization.